rygo6/rygo6.github.io/_posts/2016-6-18-Singleton-To-Service-Locator-To-Nothing.md

 layout: default
 ---

+# Singleton to Service Locator to Dependency Injection to Nothing.

 I find that people use the singleton pattern in unity heavily.
 I did this as well in the beginning.
 Singletons are simple, easy to access and easy to create.
 I do however think they promote bad architecture as your project grows, and you also run into problematic areas with them.
 This only became apparent to me once I began to work on projects with considerably large codebases.

 I was working on one project that was fast approaching over 40 Singleton Manager classes.
 The project had in it defined the notion of a Singleton Manager as a central access point, and everyone else followed this notion.
 The problem with this however, and those 40+ Singleton Managers, is that the roles of those objects were really not the best suited to being a Singleton, nor a Manager.